 Most evictions are based on nonpayment of rent.
 When the rent becomes overdue, the landlord must first serve an Oklahoma 5-Day Notice to Quit, which advises the tenant of the rent amount due and that it must be paid within the 5-day period or legal action to evict the tenant will commence.
 The other option is for the tenant to leave.

 A tenant who is unable to pay the rent may wish to leave rather than be served with a civil suit called a Forcible Entry and Detainer action.
-If a judgment of possession is entered in favor of the landlord, the tenants will have the court action on his or her public record, which will not only affect the tenants’ credit score but will make it difficult to find another landlord willing to rent to them.
+If a judgment of possession is entered in favor of the landlord, the tenants will have the court action on his or her public record.
+This will not only affect the tenants’ credit score but will make it difficult to find another landlord willing to rent to them.

 A landlord may accept the rent after the notice, or grace, period has expired, but the tenant should receive a written statement that the landlord will not seek eviction.

-For other lease violations such as having unauthorized persons or pets living on the property, creating a nuisance, or failing to maintain the property in a safe and sanitary condition, the Oklahoma eviction notice must state the condition that has been violated and that the lease will terminate in 15-days unless the condition is remedied within 10-days.
+For other lease violations such as having unauthorized persons or pets living on the property, creating a nuisance, or failing to maintain the property in a safe and sanitary condition, the 10-Day Oklahoma eviction notice must state the condition that has been violated and that the lease will terminate in 15-days unless the condition is remedied within 10-days.